ska-sa/kutleng_skarab2_bsp_firmware/README.md

 # kutleng_skarab2_bsp_firmware
 The vivado firmware for the skarab2

-This is the initial work for the port of the 100G Ethernet to the VCU118 board.
+This is the work for the port of the 100G Ethernet to the VCU118+VCU1525 board.

-The Vivado version being used is Vivado 2018.1/2018.3/2019.1
+The Vivado version being used is Vivado 2019.2.1_AR72614

-Added Git tag v1.0
+Use code at Git tag v1.7

-Updated code with VCU1525

 To run the code clone it first to a directory

 git clone https://github.com/hectorkutleng/kutleng_skarab2_bsp_firmware.git

+Switch the branch to the kutlengdev/r0072_100g_rb_rearchitecture branch

+git checkout kutlengdev/r0072_100g_rb_rearchitecture

+cd kutleng_skarab2_bsp_firmware/casperbsp/projects/

+mkdir project_flow

-cd kutleng_skarab2_bsp_firmware/casperbsp/projects/vivado/vcu118
+cd project_flow

 vivado

-#on vivado prompt source the project file for the vcu118

-#on my machine it is as follows

-source /home/hectorh/Documents/projects/sarao/skarab2/kutlengrepo/kutleng_skarab2_bsp_firmware/casperbsp/projects/vivado/vcu118/ethmacvcu118.tcl

-#Yours maybe source ethmacvcu118.tcl

-#You need to launch vivado when you are on the ${kutleng_skarab2_bsp_firmware/casperbsp/projects/vivado/vcu118/} folder

-#This will create a vivado project on a folder ${kutleng_skarab2_bsp_firmware/casperbsp/projects/project_flow/vcu118project/vcu118project.xpr}

-cd kutleng_skarab2_bsp_firmware/casperbsp/projects/vivado/vcu1525

-vivado
+Replace {vcu118|vcu1525} with whichever platform you intend to build for e.g. for vcu118 use vcu118.

-#on vivado prompt source the project file for the vcu1525
+#on vivado prompt source the project file for the vcu118 or the vcu1525

-#on my machine it is as follows

-source /home/hectorh/Documents/projects/sarao/skarab2/kutlengrepo/kutleng_skarab2_bsp_firmware/casperbsp/projects/vivado/vcu1525/ethmacvcu1525.tcl

-#Yours maybe source ethmacvcu1525.tcl
+source ../{vcu118|vcu1525}/ethmac{vcu118|vcu1525}pr.tcl

-#You need to launch vivado when you are on the ${kutleng_skarab2_bsp_firmware/casperbsp/projects/vivado/vcu1525/} folder
+#You need to launch vivado when you are on the ${kutleng_skarab2_bsp_firmware/casperbsp/projects/project_flow} folder

-#This will create a vivado project on a folder ${kutleng_skarab2_bsp_firmware/casperbsp/projects/project_flow/vcu1525project/vcu1525project.xpr}
+#This will create a vivado project on a folder ${kutleng_skarab2_bsp_firmware/casperbsp/projects/project_flow/{vcu118|vcu1525}project/{vcu118|vcu1525}projectpr.xpr}

-Fixed 100G links on VCU1525 Using IP Address 192.168.100.10/15

-Tagging this to V1.1

-Updated code on this branch to work with partial reconfiguration.

-For the partial reconfiguration build replace ethmacvcu1525.tcl with ethmacvcu1525pr.tcl and ethmacvcu118.tcl with ethmacvcu118pr.tcl
+The design assumes a network at 192.168.100.10/15 for port 1 and port 2 of the QFSP28+ ports

+The latest Git tag that contains the working fileset is: tag 1.7